lsieben97/Interpic/README.md

 - [x] Logger access in developer menu.
 - [ ] Offline mode where actions that require network access are forbidden.
 - [ ] Screenshot viewer which shows the screen shot of the page and optionally overlays the sections / controls.
+- [ ] Workspace folder where all projects will be stored.

 ## Project structure